gr82morozr/py3mproc/README.md

-### Python3 Multiprocessing Framework
+### Python3 Multiprocessing Workflow Framework

-This framework implements a "workflow" based on Python3 multiprocessing libary.
+This framework implements a workflow framework based on Python3 multiprocessing libary.
+There are many programs can be broken down into simple steps and executed them in parrallel, it would be easier to maintain each simple step and more efficient to run by multiple processes.

 1. In the workflow, each step can be configured to run in multiple processes.

 2. User only needs to write code to implement each workflow step, no need to worry about handling multiprocessing.

+3. Platform independent.

 ##### Configuration Example: